Inside: These pregnancy self-care tips will help you improve your overall health and take better care of yourself each day throughout pregnancy.

 And when it comes to snacking, just be sure to choose foods that will contribute to a positive mood and give you energy boosts.
 Fresh fruits and veggies, and high-protein snacks can boost your spirits and energy levels.

 I remember over-stressing about this early in my pregnancies because the morning sickness and food aversions were preventing me from tolerating many vegetables and meats.
-Over time, I learned that baby pulls all the essential nutrients he needs from the reserves already available in the body anyhow…thank God.
+Over time, I learned that baby pulls all the essential nutrients he needs from the reserves already available in your body anyhow…this is good for baby, but not so much for you!
+Make sure you are meeting any health deficiencies through a good prenatal vitamin!!

 You obviously want to choose nutritious foods and avoid the over-processed stuff whenever possible, as this will keep you healthier and able to handle the physical changes that could affect birth.